EduGonO/notes/notes/Preface.md

 ⠀ ⠀

 As of today, no one knows how to translate paintings, flowers or music into language.
 Their beauty is implicit and exclusive to their form, which is why it's so hard to explain how a particular piece of art makes us feel.

 ⠀ ⠀
 ⠀ ⠀

-unconscious time, no peace of mind,

-falling in space but still alive.

-sketching the future in a single line,

-everything's spinning, cannot sit down.

-moments in space, places in time,

-thoughts penciled in, now come to life.

-⠀ ⠀
-⠀ ⠀